How to Organize Holiday Life

 These dates may change, but at least you'll be holding space for them so you can organize holiday life for your family.

-Other work-ahead tasks include cleaning and organizing for the holidays, shopping ahead, and mailing gifts to friends and family back home far enough in advance so that they arrive well before December 25.
+• Mailing gifts to friends and family back home far enough in advance to arrive well before December 25.

 Now you've got a plan for the holidays.
 All other invitations or events will be juggled around your basic schedule.
 This way, you just might avoid wrapping Santa gifts at 2 a.m. on December 25.